phunnicutt1/haystack-php/README.md

 ## Features

 - **REST API Communication**: Enables sending requests to and receiving responses from Skyspark servers via REST API.
-- **Data Encoding and Decoding**: Supports encoding PHP arrays into the Zinc format and decoding Zinc formatted strings back into PHP arrays, adhering to the Project Haystack specifications.
+- **Data Encoding and Decoding**: Supports encoding the custom data objects provided by this library into the Zinc & JSON formated strings for transmission via the API.
+There is also support for decoding Zinc & JSON formatted strings back into PHP Haystack HGrid objects that have support for all Haystack custom data types.
+This is a PHP implmentation of the Project Haystack datatypes, adhering to the Project Haystack specifications.
-- **Extensible Design**: The library is designed for easy extension and integration with other systems or applications requiring Skyspark server communication.
+- **Extensible Design**: The library is designed for easy extension and integration with other systems or applications requiring Skyspark server communication or that has a Project Haystack compatible API.
 - **Error Handling**: Implements robust error handling mechanisms for request failures and data encoding/decoding issues.

 ## Getting Started